Carrying on the grazing tradition

 The flower-rich grassland of the cliffs owes its very existence to the age-old tradition of livestock grazing.
 For it is only through regular browsing of sheep, cattle and horses that the ever-encroaching thickets of bushes and trees are kept at bay and that the fine chalk grassland flowers are able to thrive.

 To maintain and improve the land that we care for here on the White Cliffs, we need to control the growth of scrub brush.
 The most effective and sustainable means of this kind of care on chalk grassland is by grazing with livestock.
-At The White Cliffs of Dover we utilise two herds of Exmoor ponies to help us look after this special place without the need for intensive human intervention.
+At The White Cliffs of Dover we have a herds of Exmoor ponies to help us look after this special place without the need for intensive human intervention.

 The perfect tool for the job